 Typically, manufacturers create default SSIDs by combining a company's name with random numbers or letters.
 Depending on your router brand, the default SSID names could look something like this: TP-Link_015040, netgear37, Linksys00042, etc.

 Changing your SSID and password from the default is usually a good idea.
 Similar default SSIDs can cause confusion.
 If you set a custom SSID, you can name your home “The Bat Cave”, “Unbreakable Fortress”, or however you like.
 Don’t expose your personal details in the SSID, such as your home address or full name.

-Many routers have a sticker on the bottom or side with the default SSID.
-That won’t help if it’s been changed, however.
+You can usually find the SSID on your router printed on a sticker on the bottom or side.
+That won’t help if someone has changed your router SSID, however.
 Here’s how to find SSID on different operating systems (just don’t forget to turn on your Wi-Fi):

 You can also change the settings on your router and turn off your SSID broadcast so it can’t be seen publicly.
 However, it isn’t a significant cybersecurity measure.
 While nobody will be able to see your SSID if you hide it, the traffic from your network can still be tracked with the right tools.
 It won’t hide your IP either.

 To connect a new device to your Wi-Fi after hiding the SSID, you’ll have to configure your wireless settings manually.

 As long as your device is connected to Wi-Fi, there’s no problem having multiple networks with the same SSID number within the vicinity.
 However, if your device disconnects and then tries to reconnect, this can cause some confusion, as it will pick the network with the strongest signal.

 If those SSID names have unique passwords, your device won’t be able to connect and that’s the end of the story.
 But if there’s no password set, they can connect to a completely different network.
 This would allow criminals to monitor your internet traffic, steal your passwords, credit card details, and personal data.